Winter Moods: Biography

-Winter Moods was formed in the mid-eighties.
-Two young boys, including bassist Joseph Rizzo were in a band in search for a vocalist.
-They took on a friend still in his teens, Ivan Grech.
-They preferred music over everything else in life.
-They met frequently in a garage in Senglea on cold grey days to put together their own original songs.
+Winter Moods formed in the mid-eighties, consisting of Joeseph Rizzo (bass), Steve Caruana Smith (guitar) and Ivah Grech (vocals), practicising in a garage in Senglea on cold grey days to put together original songs.
 Thus the mood, thus the name of the band – Winter Moods.

-The early years were all about playing in front of a crowd.
-The local music scene was ripe with activity.
-Bands came and went, some making more noise than others.
-Only one band stood the test of time, evolving and adapting itself to the changes in the music scene.

-Etienne Robinich joined on keyboards.
-During the nineties the emergence of new radio stations put an emphasis on airplay.
-Winter Moods released their first single ‘Sarah’, which was an instant hit with listeners.
+Etienne Robinich later joined on keyboards.
+Winter Moods released their first single ‘Sarah’.
 This song remains one of the band's most popular tracks to this day.
 ‘Sarah’ was included in the band's first CD album released in 1996.
 Self-titled Winter Moods, the album was reminiscent of the members’ original influences.

 Guitarist Melvin Caruana was the last member to join the band in 1997.
-Shortly after, in 2000, the band went on to launch their next CD album, ‘Morning Ale’ which produced hit songs ‘Jamaica’, ‘Ride’ and ‘Everyday Song’ – awarded the best song of all time.
+Shortly after, in 2000, the band went on to launch their next CD album, ‘Morning Ale’ which produced hit songs ‘Jamaica’, ‘Ride’ and ‘Everyday Song’ – awarded the best song of all time by the Bay Music Awards in 2005.

 Winter Moods’ third CD album, ‘Butterfly House’ was released in April 2003.
-It featured the top hit ‘Come To You’, and following on its predecessor's success, this album reached the top of the local charts within days of its release.
+It featured the hit ‘Come To You’, and following on its predecessor's success, this album reached the top of the local charts within days of its release.
 Winter Moods’ fourth album ‘Ordinary Men’ combines the band's musical expertise with new styles.
 ‘Ordinary Men’ became the band's best selling album to date, and includes the band's most famous song ‘Marigold’.

-The band's youngest member, Karl Fenech joined in 2009 to play on drums.
+The band's youngest member Karl Fenech joined in 2009 to play on drums.